 - face a criminal prosecution;

 Contact our specialist fraud solicitors today to discuss your situation in more detail - we offer a free initial consultation for all cases.
-Call us on 0800 652 5559 or complete our online enquiry form to request a call back.
+Call us on 0203 675 7600, or fill in our online enquiry form to request a call back.

 How JMW Can Help

 We work with our clients to achieve the best possible service by combining the expertise of our team.
 Due to the complex nature of such cases, it is often vital to put together a comprehensive defence team consisting of solicitors as well as other experts or professionals.